msft-davidlee/contoso-exchange-matching-engine/README.md

 ```
 .\TriggerWorkflow.ps1 -DeplyEnvironment -Owner <org name> -Branch <name of your branch> -PersonalAccessToken (ConvertTo-SecureString -String "<personal access token generated from your personal profile>" -AsPlainText -Force)
 ```
 8. If the Deploy Azure Resources and Environment workflow is successful, create a trial cloudSwXtch appliance in the matchingengine resource group.
+We are using cloudSwXtch for our multicast needs.
+Please create an instance of it in your VNET.
+Note that subnetDataName should be configured to the switchiodata subnet and subnetCtrlName should be configured to matchingengine subnet.
 9. Now we are ready to kick off the CI process.
 Open Demo.CustomerOrder project and add some comments in Program.cs.
 10. The Build, Test, Publish apps workflow should kick off.
 11. If the Build, Test, Publish apps workflow is successful, we can now enable JIT for the trading platform VM.
 Follow the link for more info: https://docs.microsoft.com/en-us/azure/defender-for-cloud/just-in-time-access-usage.